frostybay/Website/_posts/2016-08-15-tcp-server-with-nodejs-pt-1.markdown

 * Manage our clients
 * Broadcast events to clients

-This series will be done in paralel with our other series "[C# - Unity3D TCP Client][unity-tcp-series]", so we will be referencing material from there many times.
-But, if you already know how to write your own client in your favorite language, you won't need it.
+This series will be done in paralel with our other series "[C# - Unity3D TCP Client][unity-tcp-series]", so it's possible that we will be referencing material from there sometimes.
+But, if you already know how to write your own client in your favorite language, you won't need it because all the tests can be done with telnet.

 ----